Columbus Parks // Dublin Parks // Location Scouting

 - What we like // gorgeous falls, a wooden boardwalk great for a miniature hike, ranked one of best fall hikes by Experience Columbus, typically wildlife including ducks and fish, stream trickles into Scioto River

 - Take note // no playground and not supposed to get in the water… fenced boardwalk prevents it.
-Also limited parking, hard to find a spot on busier days.
+Limited parking, hard to find a spot on busier days.

 9. Ballantrae Community Park, Dublin/Hilliard